HawkSweet/505lab/README.md

 what i have left for 505lab~

 # dictories
-'ForPublishPapers': some instructions for publishing papers.'\n' 'ForExperiments': some instructions for experiments.
+'ForPublishPapers': some instructions for publishing papers.

+'ForExperiments': some instructions for experiments.